lornevgreen/CloudBank-V2/README.md

 # Send Secure Message
-Allows the bank to recieve a secure message like a check payment
+This allows the bank to receive a secure message, like a check payment.

 # Recieve Secure Message